3 Ways a Donor Advised Fund Can Help You Give Strategically Before Year-End

 1. Bundle your giving before upcoming tax changes

 A major shift is coming in how charitable deductions work.
 Beginning in 2026, H.R.
 1, P.L.
-119-21 (the law known as the One Big Beautiful Bill Act) will implement new rules that reshape how both itemizers and non-itemizers approach charitable giving.
+119-21 (often referred to as the One Big Beautiful Bill Act) will implement new rules that reshape how both itemizers and non-itemizers approach charitable giving.
 For many donors, 2025 offers a one-time opportunity to plan ahead and make their generosity go further.

 Here is what is changing:

-Itemizers: Starting in 2026, a new 0.5 percent floor will apply to charitable deductions.
-Only the portion of your giving that exceeds 0.5 percent of your adjusted gross income (AGI) will qualify for a deduction.
-For corporations, the floor will be 1 percent.
+• Itemizers: Starting in 2026, a new 0.5% floor will apply to charitable deductions.
+Only the portion of your giving that exceeds 0.5% of your adjusted gross income (AGI) will qualify for a deduction.
+For corporations, the floor will be 1%.

 This new rule could limit deductions for smaller, one-time gifts.
 The good news is that 2025 offers a unique opportunity to plan ahead.
 By contributing to a donor advised fund this year, you can take advantage of current deduction rules and maintain the flexibility to support your favorite causes over time.